BEDFORD

 6th, attached 10th, Battalion, King's Own Yorkshire Light Infantry.

-M. Beatson and the late Mr. W. W. G. Beatson.
-Commemorated in GORDON
+and the late Mr. W. W. G. Beatson.
+Also commemorated on his brother's

 Walter